-The Sexual Behaviours Clinic (SBC), the Forensic Consultation & Assessment Team (FORCAT) and the Forensic Assessment & Triage Unit (FATU) are part of the Forensic Division of the Complex Care and Recovery Program, working with individuals who are 18+.
-Residents have the opportunity to gain supervised clinical experience in specialized forensic settings: the inpatient Forensic Assessment Unit, the outpatient Sexual Behaviours Clinic, and working with both inpatients and outpatients with the Forensic Consultation and

-Assessment Team.
-Generally residents spend one day per week in the SBC for the year and the other day split between FORCAT and the FAU.
+The Sexual Behaviours Clinic (SBC), the Forensic Consultation & Assessment Team (FORCAT) and the Forensic Assessment & Treatment Unit (FATU) are part of the Forensic Division of the Complex Care and Recovery Program, working with individuals who are 18+.
+Residents have the opportunity to gain supervised clinical experience in specialized forensic settings: the inpatient Forensic Assessment & Treatment Unit (FATU), the outpatient Sexual Behaviours Clinic (SBC), and working with both inpatients and outpatients with the Forensic Consultation and Assessment Team (FORCAT).
+A rotation with the Adult Forensic Services would involve a combination of work with one or more of the Forensic Assessment & Treatment Unit (FATU), the Forensic Consultation & Assessment Team (FORCAT), and the Sexual Behaviours Clinic (SBC), with the specific details being determined together between the supervisors and the resident.